top of page

 Community Affirmation

-God is beautiful ...all the time!
-All the time...God is beautiful!
+God loves us ...all the time!
+All the time...God loves us!

 Service and Fellowship Opportunities